Wolverine (character)

 The character was co-created by writer Len Wein and Marvel art director John Romita Sr., with his first published appearance written by Wein and drawn by artist Herb Trimpe.
 After joining the X-Men in 1975, the character was significantly developed by writer Chris Claremont, artist Dave Cockrum, and artist-writer John Byrne.
-He gained greater prominence as a standalone character when artist Frank Miller collaborated with Claremont on a four-isue eponymous limited series in 1982, which debuted the character's catchphrase: "I'm the best there is at what I do, but what I do best isn't very nice."
+He gained greater prominence as a standalone character when artist Frank Miller collaborated with Claremont on a four-issue eponymous limited series in 1982, which debuted the character's catchphrase: "I'm the best there is at what I do, but what I do best isn't very nice."
 Since 1988, Wolverine has often been featured in ongoing, self-titled series, while also remaining a member of X-Men-related comics.
-Major Wolverine stories include "Wounded Wolf" (1986), "Weapon X" (1991), "Enemy of the State" (2004-2005), and "Old Man Logan" (2008-2009).
+Major Wolverine stories include "Wounded Wolf" (1986), "Weapon X" (1991), "Enemy of the State" (2004–2005), and "Old Man Logan" (2008–2009).

 Wolverine quickly emerged as the breakout character of the X-Men, and is among the most popular Marvel Comics characters.
 His willingness to use deadly force and his brooding loner nature became defining attributes of the many comic book antiheroes that emerged in the aftermath of the Vietnam War.
 Wolverine's mental health struggles have often been analyzed by academics and psychologists, cited as part of the character's appeal with audiences.

 In addition to his comic appearances, Wolverine has been depicted in a wide range of adapted and spin-off media, including television, video games, and film.
 Wolverine's first major appearance outside of comics was in X-Men: The Animated Series (1992–97), voiced by Cal Dodd, which helped popularize the character among the general public; Dodd reprises his role in the revival series X-Men '97 (2024–present).
-Actor Hugh Jackman has portrayed the character in eleven films, beginning with X-Men (2000) and most recently in Deadpool & Wolverine (2024).
+Actor Hugh Jackman has portrayed the character in ten films, beginning with X-Men (2000) and most recently in Deadpool & Wolverine (2024).